-

 Is there any mechanism for the collective settlement of class actions or collective redress proceedings?

-The group representative does not have the authority to independently settle the claims of the group members, neither in court nor out-of-court.
-In accordance with section 254 h of the Administration of Justice Act, the group representative cannot enter into a settlement regarding claims included in the class action suit before the court has approved the settlement.
+The group representative has no authority to independently settle the claims of the group members, either in court or out of court.
+Pursuant to Section 254 h of the Administration of Justice Act, the group representative may not enter into a settlement with respect to the claims included in the class action until the court has approved the settlement.
 The court will approve the settlement unless the settlement discriminates against the members of the class action or the settlement is obviously unfair.

-In accordance with section 19 of the Implementation Act, the approved authority or organisation, together with the trader, may submit to the court a proposal for a settlement of the claim for the benefit of the registered consumers.
-In addition, the court may – at any time during the proceedings – invite the parties to enter into a settlement for redress.
+In accordance with Section 19 of the Implementation Act, the approved authority or organisation, together with the trader, may submit to the court a proposal for the settlement of the claim in favour of the registered consumers.
+In addition, the court may – at any time during the proceedings – invite the parties to enter into a settlement.
 A settlement must be approved by the court.
-If the court approves the settlement, it becomes binding for the parties in the case and the registered consumers.
+If the court approves the settlement, it becomes binding on the parties to the case and the registered consumers.

-Beyond these rules, the general rules on settlement of civil cases applies to class action suits.
+In addition, the general rules on the settlement of civil cases apply to class action.

-Additionally, there are several out-of-court dispute resolutions available before litigation.
-These mechanisms are not available for class actions, but the mechanisms seek to settle a high number of small individual claims before they develop into a court case.
-The Consumer Ombudsman may take the question to court on behalf of the consumer or group of consumers if the defendant does not comply with the alternative dispute resolution ruling.
+There are also a number of pre-litigation out-of-court dispute resolution mechanisms available.
+These mechanisms are not available for class actions, but aim to settle a large number of small individual claims before they develop into a court case.
+The Consumer Ombudsman can take the question to court on behalf of the consumer or group of consumers if the defendant does not comply with the alternative dispute resolution ruling (the ADR).

 -